immanuel404/Estate-Properties-App/README.md

 # Estate-Properties-App
-Repository contains source code of real-estate website built with php, & google-maps api's used in developing the website.
+Repository contains code of real-estate based website built with php, using google-maps api's.
+Other interesting map api's are also contained within this repository.

 The application allows users to sign-up and showcase properties for rent or sale.
 Application developed with PHP, HTML, CSS, Bootstrap, JavaScript & Regex.